ENSURING THE CONTINUED SAFETY AND QUALITY OF PACKAGING

 Issue 5 used a two-tiered approach to hygiene - high hygiene and basic hygiene – but after consultation with the industry this has now been simplified and replaced by one, risk-based approach.
 This simplification will also help to ensure clauses are applied appropriately in former basic hygiene sites.

-Introducing a new fundamental clause, corrective and preventive actions, to address issues and minimise the risk of their occurring
+Introducing a new fundamental clause, corrective and preventive actions, to address issues and minimize the risk of their occurring

-Based on risk, putting a microbiological environmental monitoring programme in place
+Based on risk, putting a microbiological environmental monitoring program in place